 To do so, just click on your mentee/mentor's profile image.
 This will take to that user's profile, where you can initiate a new communication thread with them.

-*Note - If you are a mentor looking to continue a closed mentorship with a mentee you will not have a ability to do this if your mentee is a student.
+*Note - If you are a mentor looking to continue a closed mentorship with a mentee you will not have the ability to do this if your mentee is a student.
 You only have access to reach out if the mentee is also an alumni.

 That way, when your formal long-term mentorship communication thread auto-closes, you'll be able to continue the conversation in another thread.